AnkitJha13/Quote-App/README.md

 Random Quote Generator Preview

 ## Customization
-You can easily customize the appearance and behavior of the [Random Quote Generator](https://ankitjha13.github.io/Quote-App/):
+You can easily customize the appearance and behavior of the Random Quote Generator.

 - To change the styling, modify the CSS file (styles.css) as per your requirements.
 - If you want to use a different set of quotes, open the script.js file and update the quotes array with your desired quotes.
 Each quote should be an object with a quote property containing the quote text and an optional author property for the quote's author.